raiden-network/raiden/docs/rest_api.rst

           "identifier": 42
       }

-   :statuscode 200: Successful transfer
+   :statuscode 200: Successful payment
    :statuscode 400: If the provided json is in some way malformed
-   :statuscode 402: If the transfer can't start due to insufficient balance
+   :statuscode 402: If the payment can't start due to insufficient balance
-   :statuscode 408: If a timeout happened during the transfer
+   :statuscode 408: If a timeout happened during the payment
    :statuscode 409: If the address or the amount is invalid or if there is no path to the target
    :statuscode 500: Internal Raiden node error